How to get started

 How to begin your research:

-Partner universities: Please keep these notes in mind when considering partner universities.
+Partner universities: Please keep these notes in mind when considering options.

 • Applications may not be open for selected partner universities due to an imbalance in our spaces, meaning we are not able to send students to that destination until further notice.
 This information will also be listed on the partner university programme page on the learning abroad portal.
 Please consider other partner universities that have applications open instead.